xobx-cherif/Sumo-hello-world/README.md

 # Steps

 ## Generating the street network file
-1.To Generate a network (<projName>.net.xml), to build a network we need some other files like:
+1. To Generate a network (<projName>.net.xml), to build a network we need some other files like:

-1.1.The nodes file (<projName>.nod.xml)
+1.1.
+The nodes file (<projName>.nod.xml)
     All nodes have a location (x- and y-coordinate, describing distance to the origin in meters) and an id for future reference.
 Thus our simple node file looks as follows

             <projName>.edg.xml